Borton Lab

 General annoucement

-We invite undergraduate students with strong computer science background, neuroscience background, or biology background and a desire to make an impact on human health to reach out to the Borton Lab.
+We invite undergraduate students with strong computer science, neuroscience, or biology background and a desire to make an impact on human health to reach out to the Borton Lab.

 Interested candidates should email the laboratory inbox (), and we will get back to you.